Functional Weak Limit of Random Walks in Cooling Random Environment: Introduction, Background, and Main Results

 The paper is organized as follows.
 We introduce the model of one-dimensional RWCRE in Section 1.1.
-In Section 1.2 we give the preliminary result of RWRE under the recurrent case(Sinai's result) and introduce the cooling regimes we need in our paper together with some necessary notations as well as the key decompostion of RWCRE.
-At the end of Section 1.2, we list the Gaussian fluctuation result by Avena and den Hollander \cite{hollander}.
-In Section 1.3, we give our main result, the functional weak limit under both slow(polynomial) and fast(exponential) cooling.
+In Section 1.2 we review the limiting distribution results for both recurrent RWRE (Sinai's random walk) and corresponding model of RWCRE.
+In Section 1.3, we give our main result, the functional weak limit under both slow (polynomial) and fast (exponential) cooling.
 The proof is given in Section 2.